USA & Canada

-One night hotel accommodation, seven nights cruise accommodation, airfare between Portland/Lewiston, meals as indicated, alcoholic and nonalcoholic beverages and sightseeing and activities as specified.
+Seven nights cruise accommodation, meals as indicated, alcoholic and nonalcoholic beverages and sightseeing and activities as specified.

 The small ship cruise is the ultimate Columbia and Snake River adventure; hike, kayak and paddle by day and relax with a glass of local wine onboard in the evenings.